Mediterranean Chickpea Salad with Feta and Dill

 Instructions

-• Assemble salad by adding 4 cups cooked garbanzo beans, 2 cups cherry tomatoes, 1 english cucumber, ½ medium red onion, 6 oz feta cheese crumbles and ¼ cup fresh dill to a large bowl.
+• Assemble salad by adding 4 cups garbanzo beans, 2 cups cherry tomatoes, 1 english cucumber, ½ medium red onion, 6 ounces feta cheese crumbles and ¼ cup fresh dill to a large bowl.
 Stir to combine.

-• Add Greek Dressing and stir to coat.
+• Add 1½ cups Greek dressing and stir to coat.
 Allow salad to sit in the fridge, covered, for 1-2 hours before serving to allow the flavors to meld.

 Nutrition